theophilus8402/mud_client/notes/magi.md

 another adventurer, you will first strip the insulation defence if the target has it, then cause the target to shiver, and finally freeze him.

-[Type MORE if you wish to continue reading.
-(90% shown)] 3950h, 3832m ex-
-[Info]: Time to vote, Vindiconis! http://www.achaea.com/vote We need 50 votes to reach rank 4!
-3950h, 3832m ex-
-[File continued via MORE]
 -------------------------------------------------------------------------------

-3950h, 3832m ex-
 Geyser (Elementalism)                         Known: Yes
 -------------------------------------------------------------------------------
 Syntax:            CAST GEYSER AT <target>